Rules governing Jahn-Teller order in Prussian blue analogues: Concluding Remarks

 \section{Concluding Remarks}

-This distinction between long- and short-range CJT order in PBAs is reminiscent of the complexity of orbital order in the manganite perovskites.
-In La$_{1-x}$Ca$_x$MnO$_3$, for example, the C-type Mn$^{3+}$ orbital order of La-rich compositions quickly melts on Ca doping to give a complex polaron liquid/glass phase from which the stripe charge/orbital order of La$_{0.5}$Ca$_{0.5}$MnO$_3$ eventually emerges.
-Of course, charge ordering is less relevant to the PBAs we have studied here, but the interplay between JT dilution and orbital orientations will nonetheless affect other electronic properties---\emph{e.g.}\ magnetism\cite{Tokoro_2004} or photoinduced charge-transfer processes\cite{Azzolina_2021}---in a conceptually similar way.
-In PBAs, the anisotropy that competes with strain to introduce nontrivial CJT textures arises from crystal-field effects, and while we cannot rule out exchange mechanisms (\emph{e.g.}\ Kugel--Khomskii), we have not needed to invoke these in order to explain our experimental measurements.
+We have shown that cooperative JT order in PBAs is governed by the competition between strain and crystal-field considerations.
+The tension between these two effects leads to a distinction between long- and short-range CJT order in PBAs that is reminiscent of the complexity of orbital order in the manganite perovskites.
+In La$_{1-x}$Ca$_x$MnO$_3$, for example, the C-type Mn$^{3+}$ orbital order of La-rich compositions quickly melts on Ca doping to give a complex polaron liquid/glass phase from which the stripe charge/orbital order of La$_{0.5}$Ca$_{0.5}$MnO$_3$ eventually emerges.\cite{Lynn_2007} Of course, charge ordering is less relevant to the PBAs we have studied here, but the interplay between JT dilution and orbital orientations will nonetheless affect other electronic properties---\emph{e.g.}\ magnetism\cite{Tokoro_2004} or photoinduced charge-transfer processes\cite{Azzolina_2021}---in a conceptually similar way.
+The key microscopic distinction is that, in PBAs, the anisotropy competing with strain originates primarily from local crystal-field effects.
+While exchange mechanisms (\emph{e.g.}\ Kugel--Khomskii) may still be present on a much smaller energy scale, we have not needed to invoke these in order to explain our experimental measurements.
 An implication of this role of crystal field is that the use of different capping ligands in partially-vacant PBAs may provide a mechanism for (de)stabilising CJT order, \emph{e.g.}\ to avoid phase transitions during electrochemical cycling.
-Mechanically, JT disorder appears to strengthen PBAs relative to JT-inactive analogues,\cite{Bostrom_2024} which may be a consequence of nontrivial JT textures frustrating soft mode instabilities.\cite{Meekel_2024}
+Mechanically, JT disorder appears to strengthen PBAs relative to JT-inactive analogues,\cite{Bostrom_2024} which may be a consequence of nontrivial JT textures frustrating soft mode instabilities.\cite{Meekel_2024} We note for completeness that our analysis has not considered dynamical Jahn--Teller effects, which may be relevant irrespective of the presence or absence of CJT order.